What to expect during your appointments:

 Appointment 1: Consultation

-During your consultation appointment you will meet with Dr Rod Ashton to discuss the dental implant procedure and determine what treatment best suits your individual requirements.
-Dr Ashton will conduct an oral examination, take x-rays and photographs where indicated, and take impressions for study moulds.
+During your consultation appointment you will meet with your clinician to discuss the dental implant procedure and determine what treatment best suits your individual requirements.
+They will conduct an oral examination, take x-rays and photographs where indicated, and take impressions for study moulds.
 From here a tailored treatment plan will be developed including an outline of cost and time frames for appointments.
 Prior to commencing the treatment you will also be referred to have a scan taken of your jawbone.

 Appointment 2: Implant Surgery